beto1810/8_Week_SQL_Challenge/Case Study #6 - Clique Bait/README.md

 - (Optional column) cart_products: a comma separated text value with products added to the cart sorted by the order they were added to the cart (hint: use the sequence_number)

 ***
+#
+## What can you practice with this case study?
+- Creating Tables
+- JOINS
+- CTE's
+- Window Functions RANK
+- STRING_AGG , WITHIN GROUP
+- CASE Statements
+- As well as other functions, operators and clauses